qyangaa/SIMPL-Notes/Week1_LiveOak_SaM.md

 2. JUMPC 5
    + true branch: jump to STOP
    + false branch: move to next
-3. PUSHIMM -1: [x | -1] [Q: does all operations except for DUP automatically replace the TOS value?]
+3. PUSHIMM -1: [x | -1] [A: does all operations except for DUP automatically replace the TOS value?
+JUMPC, binop, unop, JUMPIND … consume TOS value]
 4. TIMES: [-x]
 5. STOP: pop TOS and finish